slwesley/doaestimation/README.md

 # doaestimation
-This repository contains general MATLAB code for DoA (Direction of Arrival) estimation algorithms based on second-order statistics.
+This repository contains MATLAB code for DoA (Direction of Arrival) estimation algorithms that use second-order statistics.
+To get started, run the main script: main_2run.m.

 ## Array Geometries
 The code supports multiple array geometries, including ULA (Uniform Linear Array) and various sparse linear array configurations (NLAs or SLAs).
-To get started, choose an array geometry, an algorithm and run the main file: main_2run.m.
+At the start, choose both an array geometry and an algorithm.

 ## Algorithms
 There are two types of algorithms available: